Authentication factors

 In it’s current form, the step is not a factor.
 Rather, it allows Mangopay to collect anonymized behavioral data on the user’s keyboard or touchscreen movements.
 This is made possible thanks to Mangopay’s fraud prevention profiler integrated in the hosted SCA session.

 In the coming months, Mangopay plans to validate the email confirmation step as an SCA inherence factor.
-Once validated, if the user skips the passkey factor, this will enable them to authenticate using only email confirmation and PIN (and not OTP SMS).
+Once validated, it will enable the user to authenticate using only email confirmation and PIN (and not OTP SMS).
 The OTP SMS factor would be used in case the model returns an uncertain or failed assessment.

 Note – Email address requested to build behavioral profile